 Mr. Truxillo is a native of Louisiana and an Army veteran.
 After his time in the service, he began his career with Entergy as a meter reader and would go on to retire after serving over three decades.
 During that time span, Mr. Truxillo was promoted to the station of Customer Service Manager, overseeing St. Bernard, Plaquemines, and West Jefferson Parishes.
 After retirement from Entergy, Mr. Truxillo served for 2 years as the Director of Homeland Security and Emergency Preparedness for Plaquemines Parish where he oversaw disaster response efforts.
 At ELOS, Mr. Truxillo serves in an integral role as liaison to our clients.
 With his extensive experience in customer service and logistics coordination, Mr. Truxillo helps to ensure that clients’ needs are met and exceeded.

-Mr. Jenkins is a graduate of Southeastern Louisiana University with his Master’s degree in Business Administration, and has 5 years of experience in organization and asset management.
-Mr. Jenkins utilizes his knowledge of business strategy to coordinate ELOS project logistics to ensure ELOS continues to grow into the future.
-Mr. Jenkins utilizes his client service strengths in meetings to collect updates on projects from clients, and ensure their needs are met in a timely and cost-effective manner.
-He also manages internal resources for efficient use and provides structure and information to other departments.
+Mr. Perelli is a graduate of Southeastern Louisiana University with his Bachelor’s degree in Business Marketing, and has 9 years of experience in marketing and customer relations.
+Mr. Perelli utilizes his knowledge of business strategy to coordinate ELOS project logistics to ensure ELOS continues to grow into the future.
+Mr. Perelli utilizes his client service strengths in meetings to collect updates on projects from clients, and ensure their needs are met in a timely and cost-effective manner.

 Ms. Canterbury is studying history at Southeastern Louisiana University.
 She plans to obtain her Master’s degree in history at Southeastern as well.
 Ms. Canterbury is a diligent student who has maintained a 3.8 GPA or higher during her collegiate career.
 Ms. Canterbury uses her knowledge of history, as well as her analytical skills, to assist ELOS’s Cultural Resource Department when preparing the historical background section of reports.
 Furthermore, Ms. Canterbury has been able to assist the Cultural Resource Department with their field work operations.
-Recently, Ms. Canterbury was given the responsibilities of assisting our Business Development Department with marketing tasks.
-With this role, she helps maintain ELOS’s social media presence, creates and prepares marketing materials, and makes sure the Business Development Department is prepared for their meetings.
+Recently, Ms. Canterbury was given the responsibilities of assisting our Project Management Department with Project Management tasks.
+With this role, she helps support Lead Project Manager’s with planning, implementation, and completion of assigned projects.